 If you want to get around the other towns nearby while you’re in Barra de Navidad, it’s relatively simple, as long as you’re not in a rush.

 There is a local bus that runs down the main street of Barra de Navidad that takes you to the neighboring town of Melaque.
 It runs every 20 minutes (for the most part).
+You can literally flag this bus down anywhere you see it and it will stop.

 There is also a local bus that similarly runs roughly every 20 minutes that will take you around the different neighborhoods in Barra de Navidad if you don’t want to walk all the way from one end of town to another.

-There is also a bus that goes from Barra de Navidad to Cihuatlan, the main “city” in this region, and where you’ll find banks and larger grocery stores.
+There is a bus that goes from Barra de Navidad to Cihuatlan, the main “city” in this region, and where you’ll find banks and larger grocery stores.
 It also goes in the other direction to the town of La Manzanilla.
 This is a nice place to spend the day and visit the crocodile sanctuary!

 Best Restaurants in Barra de Navidad Jalisco